Chapayev and Void

 Chapayev and Pustota (Чапаев и Пустота), known in the US as Buddha's Little Finger and in the UK as Clay Machine Gun, is a 1996 novel by Victor Pelevin.
 It follows the dreams of three Moscow mental patients in the early 1990s, with the main protagonist imagining flashbacks to the Russian Civil War, in which he was enlisted by a legendary Bolshevik commander.

 Buddha's Little Finger has been compared to the works of Nikolai Gogol and Mikhail Bulgakov; it contains many satirical vignettes, and blurs the line between dream and reality.
-While the novel brought Pelevin fame, it divided literary critics.
 A film adaption, Buddha's Little Finger by Tony Pemberton, was released in 2015.

 Plot summary

 The novel is written as a first-person narrative of Peter Pustota (whose surname literally means "void") and in the introduction to this book it is claimed that unlike Dmitriy Furmanov's book Chapayev, this book is the truth.

 The book is set in two different times – after the October Revolution and in modern Russia.
 In the post-revolutionary period, Peter Pustota is a poet who has fled from Saint Petersburg to Moscow and who takes up the identity of a Soviet political commissar and meets a strange man named Vasily Chapayev (loosely based on the real Vasily Chapayev) who is some sort of an army commander.
 He spends his days drinking samogon, taking drugs and talking about the meaning of life with Chapayev.

 Every night (according to his post-revolutionary life) Pustota has nightmares about him being locked up in a psychiatric hospital because of his beliefs of being a poet from the beginning of the century.
 He shares the room in the hospital with three other men, each with his very individual form of fake identity.

 Until the end of the book it isn't clear which of Peter's identities is the real one and whether there is such a thing as a real identity at all.